-Halloween candy: in defence of Canada's molasses kiss
+Halloween candy, a defence of Canada's molasses kiss

 At the end of October, news outlets and social media count down the list of favourite – or reviled – Halloween treats.

 It's an annual exercise and, we could say, virtually a seasonal exorcism in which individuals extol the virtues of their favourite sweet and cast others into the literal and metaphorical waste bin.
 Such is the lot of the molasses kiss to dwell in the cellar of disliked candy.

 There's no science or methodology to the listing practice; just the excited sweet-tooth appeal or sometimes literally gut-wrenching revulsion to various candies, taffies, chocolates and other sweets.
 The reasons may be entirely based on childhood taste experiences and reactions from decades earlier.

 Fair enough: that's how we react to most things we eat.